 Winter 2018: 3 x Pop-Up Soup Cafes

-One-day Pop-up soup cafés will appear in Wauchope, Laurieton and Port Macquarie, based on the popular Japanese “Order of Mistakes’ restaurant.
-Students from Newman Senior Technical College will prepare the soups under the tutelage of the chefs at St Agnes Parish Food Services.
+One-day pop-up soup cafés were held in Wauchope, Laurieton and Port Macquarie, during July.
+Students from Newman Senior Technical College prepared the soups under the tutelage of the chefs at St Agnes Parish Food Services.

-Workers and the wider community are invited to: pop in to the pop-up cafe; warm up; buy a delicious $5 soup; be served by someone living with dementia; pick up a brochure or two and a bread roll and feel good that all proceeds are going towards the purchase of outdoor garden furniture for the Port Macquarie “Memory Garden”.
+Workers and the wider community 'popped in' to buy a delicious $5 soup and be served by someone living with dementia.
+A very successful event and all proceeds are going towards the purchase of outdoor garden furniture for the Port Macquarie 'Memory Garden'.

 Summer 2019: Hands on History

 Artist and TimeSlips Coordinator Lisa Hort will create a series of workshops for people living with dementia.
 The workshops will explore themes of the Bicentenary, with convict history, tactile objects and out-of-the-box art creation.

 ArtWalk is an annual Council event that brings a sense of super-saturated colour and creativity to the CBD.
 The event includes the projection of giant animated video projections onto the walls of CBD buildings; bands and living artists and attracts an audience of over 10,000.